 I interviewed Neal Schaffer who is a social media and influencer marketing expert.
-Neal recently published his fourth book, The Age of Influence.
-He is already thinking about his fifth book! #Amazing
+Neal teaches digital media to executives at Rutgers Business School, the Irish Management Institute (Ireland), and the University of Jyvaskyla (Finland).
+He is fluent in Japanese and Mandarin Chinese, and he is also the author of 3 books on social media.
+Neal recently published his fourth book, The Age of Influence, and is already thinking about his fifth book! #Amazing

 Enjoy the podcast?
 Subscribe to the show on your favorite podcast platform or leave a 5-star review and subscribe to Apple Podcasts.